ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 1. Next you will be asked to select the type of application.
 Use the arrow keys to select the **empty-server** option and press the ***Enter*** or ***Return*** key.

 ```
-❯ empty-server (An empty LoopBack API, without any configured models or datasources)
+❯ empty-server (An empty LoopBack API, without any configured models or data sources)
 ```

 1. At this point, the project builder will install the core dependencies for our Node.js application.